alexisvincent/glob/posts/react-loopback-pattern.md

 # React Loopback Pattern
-I recently came across a neat react pattern for creating dumb components in situations where it would normally be easier to allow the component to contain internal state.
+I recently implemented a neat react pattern for creating dumb components in situations where it would normally be easier to allow the component to contain internal state.

+*** I am not claiming this is going to revolutionize anything, it's just a very simple idea (that people are probably already doing) that might make some stuff simpler for anyone who has not seen it yet ***

 ## Definition
 The loopback pattern is an extention of the "smart/dumb" component pattern, where dumb components accept two props `data` and the `loopback` function.